Data labeling for AI research is highly inconsistent, study finds

 The researchers avoid advocating for a single, one-size-fits-all solution to human data labeling.
 However, they call for data scientists who choose to reuse datasets to exercise as much caution around the decision as they would if they were labeling the data themselves — lest bias creep in.
 An earlier version of ImageNet was found to contain photos of naked children, porn actresses, and college parties, all scraped from the web without those individuals’ consent.
 Another popular dataset, 80 Million Tiny Images, was taken offline after an audit surfaced racist, sexist, and otherwise offensive annotations, such as nearly 2,000 images labeled with the N-word and labels like “rape suspect” and “child molester.”

-“We see a role for the classic principle of reproducibility, but for data labeling: does the paper provide enough detail so that another researcher could hypothetically recruit a similar team of labelers, give them the same instructions and training, reconcile disagreements similarly, and have them produce a similarly-labeled dataset?,” the researchers wrote. “[Our work gives] evidence to the claim that there is substantial and wide variation in the practices around human labeling, training data curation, and research documentation … We call on the institutions of science — publications, funders, disciplinary societies, and educators — to play a major role in working out solutions to these issues of data quality and research documentation.”
+“We see a role for the classic principle of reproducibility, but for data labeling: does the paper provide enough detail so that another researcher could hypothetically recruit a similar team of labelers, give them the same instructions and training, reconcile disagreements similarly, and have them produce a similarly labeled dataset?” the researchers wrote. “[Our work gives] evidence to the claim that there is substantial and wide variation in the practices around human labeling, training data curation, and research documentation … We call on the institutions of science — publications, funders, disciplinary societies, and educators — to play a major role in working out solutions to these issues of data quality and research documentation.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: